sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

    which studies they participate in, so the sample is a self selected subset of psychology students and not a randomly selected subset.
 In real life most studies are convenience samples of one form or another.
-Thit is sometimes a severe limitation, but not always.
+This is sometimes a severe limitation, but not always.

 How much does it matter if you do not have a simple random sample?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~